SwedbankPay/developer.swedbankpay.com/payments/swish/direct.md

   Merchant->>-Browser: Payment Status
 ```

-## Step 2b: Create M-Commerce Sale Transaction
+## Step 2b: Create m-commerce Sale Transaction

-This operation creates an M-Commerce sales transaction in the Direct payment
+This operation creates an m-commerce sales transaction in the Direct payment
 scenario.
 This is managed either by sending a `POST` request as seen below, or
 by directing the end-user to the hosted payment pages.
 Note that the `msisdn`
 value (the end-user's mobile number) is left out in this request.
 The
-`redirect-app-swish` operation is only present in the M-Commerce flow response.
+`redirect-app-swish` operation is only present in the m-commerce flow response.

 {:.code-header}
 **Request**